-Rajib Banerjee, 5 other MLAs in Delhi, may join BJP today
+Rajib Banerjee, 4 other TMC leaders meet Amit Shah, may join BJP

 "I want to work for the people.
 So whatever role is assigned to me, I will accept," he said.

-BJP sources said the former TMC leaders will take a special flight to Delhi.
-They may join the BJP today or come back and be inducted into the party at Dumurjula stadium programme on Sunday, a senior BJP leader said.

-According to BJP sources, these TMC leaders were supposed to join the saffron party during Union Home Minister Amit Shah''s rally at Dumurjula in Howrah on Sunday.
+The TMC leaders were supposed to join the saffron party during Union Home Minister Amit Shah''s rally at Dumurjula in Howrah on Sunday.
 However, Shah''s two-day visit to West Bengal was cancelled at the last minute following a blast outside the Israeli Embassy in the national capital.

 Union minister Smriti Irani will now deputise for Shah at the programme.